 Check your Apple Watch connection

 If you don't get notifications, messages, or calls on your Apple Watch, your Apple Watch and iPhone might not be connected.
-When your devices disconnect, appears on your watch face.
-To see if you're connected, you can also swipe up on the watch face to open Control Center.
-When your Apple Watch connects again, appears.
-Try the steps below to connect your devices.
+When your devices disconnect, the red iPhone icon or the red X icon appears on your watch face.
+You can also check your connection in Control Center.
+When your Apple Watch connects again, the green iPhone icon appears.

 Try to connect your Apple Watch and iPhone again

 - Keep your Apple Watch and paired iPhone close together to make sure that they're in range.

 - On your iPhone, make sure that Airplane Mode is off and that Wi-Fi and Bluetooth are on.
 To check, open Control Center.

 - If you see the Airplane Mode icon on your watch face, Airplane Mode is on.
 Open Control Center, then turn off Airplane Mode.